Understanding Shift Differential Pay: How It Works, Examples, and Best Practices in 2025

 Why Employers Offer Shift Differential Pay

-- Boost Productivity: Incentivizes performance during less desirable hours.
+• Encourage Productivity: Motivates employees to perform during less desirable hours.

 Pros and Cons of Shift Differential Pay